globulion/slv/Calculations.md

 The moments for protons in methyl groups are now zeroed out.
 We remark here, however, that technically there is still 12 solvatochromic centers but 6 of them are **zero** and contribute nothing, so as if they were absent.

+## 2.1.3 Frequency shift calculations

+To calculate the frequency shifts you have to provide the structural information about solute-solvent system.
+You can prepare the necessary files directly from using *Gaussian* log file in which population analysis were performed (the form of output is important).
+The second way is to use Molecular Dynamics simulation trajectory files.
+The latter way enables you to confront the results with experiment whereas the first route is rather for the testing of the model on the chosen level of theory.
+If there is no data about the quality of the parameters you should first do some *ab initio* or DFT optimizations followed by vibrational analyses to correlate the exact frequency shifts with the ones coming from chosen coarse-grained SolX-*n* models.
+Remember that SolX-*n* models are purely electrostatic in first order.

+### 2.1.3.1 Validation of the SolX-*n* models

+### 2.1.3.2 Calculations  of frequency shifts from MD trajectories

+## 2.1.4 Corrections to the SolX-*n* frequency shifts

+# 2.2 Kirkwood-Onsager-Buckingham-Cho continuum model